ForeLookARC/NYCU_AIoT_PD_foot_pressure_sensing_insole/README.md

 ##### To sign up a new ID in AIoT-PD APP
 - Open the APP
 - Type your `Name` and `Password`
-- Click `register button` to register
+- Click `register` button to register

 ##### To run AIoT-PD APP
 - Open the APP and sign in
-- Press `Start` Button to start data collecting
+- Press `Start` button to start data collecting
-- Press `Stop` Button to stop data collecting
+- Press `Stop` button to stop data collecting
 - After walking for 30 seconds, press `Show Result Boutton` to see the score